rasha-massoud/PillPall/README.md

 - Developed the frontend using [TypeScript with React Native](https://reactnative.dev/docs/typescript); this combination offers a more robust development experience by early error detection, and code maintainability.
 - Leveraged the capabilities of [MySQL](https://dev.mysql.com/doc/) to securely store and retrieve user data.
 - Integrated the [ChatGPT API](https://openai.com/) for the personal assistant screen to get helpful guidance and assistance.
+- Combined the power of [Arduino](https://www.arduino.cc/) with PillPall to create a more interactive and effective medication reminder system.
 - Utilized the ["Open Sans"](https://fonts.google.com/specimen/Open+Sans) font as the main app font, and the design of the app adheres to the material design guidelines.
    🚨  Please note that the functionality to find nearby pharmacies is currently unavailable due to maintenance of the underlying [HERE API](https://developer.here.com/)